Dales-Lab/battlespace-issues-and-policies/PRIVACY-POLICY.md

-# Privacy Policy
+# Battlespace Privacy Policy
-This Privacy Policy applies to all Battlespace services and integrations.
+This Privacy Policy applies to all Battlespace services and integrations except where third party agreements and contracts have binding authority.

 ### Last Updated: 03/22/2019